spack/spack/lib/spack/docs/workflows.rst

 """"""""""""""""""

-The ``--exclude`` and ``--dependencies`` option flags allow for fine-grained control over which packages and dependencies do or not get included in a view.
-For example, suppose you are developing the ``appsy`` package.
+The ``--exclude`` and ``--dependencies`` option flags allow for fine-grained control over which packages and dependencies are included in a view.
+For example, suppose you are developing the
+``appsy`` package.
 You wish to build against a view of all ``appsy`` dependencies, but not ``appsy`` itself: